The Keys to Healthy Blood Pressure

 - green leafy vegetables, like Swiss chard and kale

 - dried apricots

 You could take potassium supplements — as I recommend below — but increasing fruit and vegetable intake also provides a long list of healthful nutrients, including vitamins, minerals, and fiber.

 If you’re not sure where to start with fruits and veggies, check out books and websites about the Mediterranean diet.
 Studies have repeatedly shown that the overall health benefits of this eating plan go far beyond reducing blood pressure.
 Or look into the DASH diet, developed by the National Heart, Lung, and Blood Institute.
 DASH (Dietary Approaches to Stop Hypertension) also focuses on fruits, vegetables, grains, and healthy fats.
 Supplements especially designed to replicate a diet rich in fruits and vegetables are another option.

-Nutrients to Consider for High Blood Pressure
+Nutrients that are Natural Remedies for High Blood Pressure

 - Potassium: As I mentioned earlier, potassium is very helpful for lowering blood pressure, as well as for proper muscle function.
 I recommend 4,000 mg per day, but most of that should come from food sources.
 In addition, you may want to take supplements.
 These are typically sold in 99 mg capsules or tablets.
 Try 99 mg twice per day.

 - Magnesium: 350 to 500 mg per day